shankar-r10n/spt-aca-hol/README.md

 **6. Create and configure Environment Variables**

-In order for the UI store front Container App - store to utilize the data obtained from the 2 backend API Container Apps - inventoryapi and productsapi -- let us create and configure the needed environment variables utilized by the **store** Container App.
+In order for the UI store front Container App - to utilize the data obtained from the 2 backend API Container Apps - inventoryapi and productsapi -- we must create and set the  environment variables expected within the **store** Container App.

 ```
 # Create the value needed for the  - InventoryApi - environment variable